Terry McGuirk

 Terry McGuirk is the chairman of Major League Baseball's Atlanta Braves.
-Since graduating from Middlebury College in 1973, McGuirk has also been with Turner Broadcasting System, where he served as CEO from 1996 to 2001 and now serves as vice chairman.
+Since graduating from Middlebury College in 1973, McGuirk has also been with Turner Broadcasting System, where he was CEO from 1996 to 2001 and is now vice chairman.

 As chairman of the Atlanta Braves, McGuirk oversaw the development of and move to Truist Park and an "astounding" 47 percent revenue increase in 2017.